SeLite/SeLite.github.io/AddOns.md

 Additionally, get [AddOnsThirdParty](AddOnsThirdParty).
 See [SeleniumIDE](SeleniumIDE) for productivity tips.

-Don't install SeLite together with SelBlocks, Flow Control, GoTo, Sideflow or Implicit Wait (since those are incompatible with [SelBlocksGlobal](SelBlocksGlobal)).
+Don't install SeLite together with SelBlocks, Flow Control, GoTo, Sideflow or Implicit Wait.
+(Those extensions are incompatible with [SelBlocksGlobal](SelBlocksGlobal)).

 # Latest releases
 Background: All updates of add-ons are screened by Mozilla for security.
 You can get them at `download` links below.
 However, updates don't show up on add-ons' _info_ pages (nor at the above collection), until someone from Mozilla reviews them.
 If you've installed older versions of the add-ons, you won't get an automatic update until then either.